INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

 The effect of withdrawal of anticoagulant therapy during ULTOMIRIS treatment has not been established.
 Therefore, treatment with ULTOMIRIS should not alter anticoagulant management.

 Administration of ULTOMIRIS may result in infusion reactions.
-In clinical trials, 3 out of 222 patients with PNH treated with ULTOMIRIS experienced infusion reactions (lower back pain, drop in blood pressure and infusion-related pain, elevation in blood pressure and limbs discomfort) during ULTOMIRIS administration.
+In clinical trials, 5 out of 296 patients treated with ULTOMIRIS experienced infusion reactions (lower back pain, drop in blood pressure, infusion-related pain, elevation in blood pressure and limbs discomfort) during ULTOMIRIS administration.
 These reactions did not require discontinuation of ULTOMIRIS.
 Interrupt ULTOMIRIS infusion and institute appropriate supportive measures if signs of cardiovascular instability or respiratory compromise occur.

 Adverse reactions reported in 5% or more of patients treated with ULTOMIRIS vs. Eculizumab was Upper respiratory tract infection (39% vs 39%), Headache (32% vs. 26%), Diarrhea (9% vs. 5%), Nausea (9% vs. 9%), Pyrexia (7% vs 8%), Pain in extremity (6% vs. 5%), Abdominal pain (6% vs. 7%), Dizziness (5% vs. 6%), Arthralgia (5% vs. 5%).

 Serious adverse reactions were reported in 15 (6.8%) patients receiving ULTOMIRIS.
 The serious adverse reactions in patients treated with ULTOMIRIS included hyperthermia and pyrexia.
 No serious adverse reaction was reported in more than 1 patient treated with ULTOMIRIS.

-Please see full prescribing information for ULTOMIRIS, including Boxed WARNING, regarding serious and life-threatening meningococcal infections/sepsis.
+Please see the accompanying full Prescribing Information for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis.